Use our career planner to understand what other doors a degree in organizational leadership can open.

 This course explores contemporary ethical dilemmas as it relates to leadership situations in organizations.
 It will focus on frameworks for ethical judgment and fundamental issues with the purpose of developing analytical skills and discernment in ethical decision making.
 Learners will also discuss the ways in which faith informs the motivation and structure of ethical decisions, with a focus on how to lead with integrity and accountability.

-Her husband has been a senior pastor in the Church of the Nazarene for over 40 years, and is now retired.
-One of her greatest joys is getting to be Meme to her granddaughter.
-A favorite scripture is Jeremiah 33:3 “Call to me and I will answer you and tell you great and hidden things that you have not known.”
-God is a faithful and powerful presence, and is anxious to reveal marvelous and amazing truths to us....we just have to listen and receive!
+Dr. Hutchings-Wedel also serves in ministry with her husband who is now a retired minister in the Church of the Nazarene.
+One of her greatest joys is getting to be Meme to her granddaughter and three grandsons.
+A guiding scripture is Jeremiah 33:3 “Call to me and I will answer you, and tell you great and hidden things that you have not known.”
+God is a faithful and powerful presence and is anxious to reveal marvelous and amazing truths to us.
+We just have to listen and receive!

 Step 1.
 Apply online at degrees.snu.edu/apply